 - Direct method

 This involves real-time studies where the beverage is stored under typical market conditions, and its properties are monitored over specific intervals.
-While this method is accurate, it can take more time to complete.
+Although highly accurate, this method requires more time to produce results.

 - Accelerated method